pantonov/ordcode/README.md

  it is possible to get original length of serialized byte sequence(s) by deserializing of a few bytes only.
- For serialization, this implementation provides (very fast) calculation of exact size of serialized data length before serialization itself.
+ For serialization, this implementation provides (very fast) calculation of exact size of serialized data length prior to serialization.
 These features enable effective and predictable buffer management for repetitive scans and no-heap (`#[no-std]`) targets.